-Neanderthal extinction began around 40,000 years ago, leaving us as the only human species surviving on the planet.
+Neanderthal extinction began around 40,000 years ago, leaving us as the only human species surviving.

 Gili Greenbaum, a postdoctoral researcher at Stanford and the first author of the study, said, “Our research suggests that diseases may have played a more important role in the extinction of the Neanderthals than previously thought.
 They may even be the main reason why modern humans are now the only human group left on the planet.”

-Since Neanderthals and humans lived in geographically separate regions, specialists conjectured that every species would harbor its very own unique set of pathogens.
-They additionally hypothesized that every species would have developed probably some immunity to diseases endemic to its very own populaces; however, it may be incredibly vulnerable to ailments conveyed by the other.
+Since Neanderthals and humans lived in geographically separate regions, specialists concluded that every species would harbor its unique set of pathogens.
+They additionally hypothesized that every species would have probably developed some immunity to diseases endemic to its very own populaces; however, it may be incredibly vulnerable to ailments conveyed by the other.

 Scientists also make use of mathematical modeling of disease transmission and gene flow to show that when two species with unique disease burdens and immunities start to co-mingle, there is often a period of “stasis” where they both survive, trailed by a collapse of one species — like what befell modern human and Neanderthals.

 Wayne Getz, Emeritus A. Starker Leopold Professor or Wildlife Ecology at Berkeley and co-author of the study, said, “There was this period where the two species coexisted, and then, relatively quickly, modern humans triumphed over the Neanderthals.”

 “The model also showed that modern humans might have won out because they came from a tropical region that would support a more diverse array of pathogens than the northern home of the Neanderthals.
 As a result, when the two species met, modern humans likely bore with them a broader spectrum of diseases than the Neanderthals were equipped to deal with — as well as a hardier immune system.”